Best Email Infrastructure Guide for Better Deliverability in 2026

 Your sending IP builds its own trust history.

-This is why many serious outbound teams use private SMTP environments.
+This is why serious outbound teams move toward private SMTP environments where:

-The more control you have over infrastructure, the more predictable your inbox placement becomes.
+The more control you have, the more predictable your results become.

 4. Mailbox Clusters and Volume Distribution